Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: The Lifting Theorem

 \begin{remark}[] By the definition of the endomorphism operad, any operation $o \in \mathcal{O}(T_n)$ acts as a 1-morphism $o : A^{\otimes (n+1)}\to I$, and the component $\phi_n^o$ of the natural isomorphism $\phi_n$ at $o$ is an isomorphism in $\cat{M}(A^{\otimes (n+1)},I)$ which in the graphical calculus (Remark~\ref{remgraphcalc}) we write as

 Here $\tau.o$ is the image of $o$ under the action with $\tau$.
-The coherence condition (C1) implies that applying this isomorphism $n+1$ times is the identity.
-The coherence condition (C2) ensures that any two compositions of coherence isomorphisms between two fixed operations agree. \end{remark}
+The coherence condition (C1) implies that applying this isomorphism $n+1$ times yields the identity.
+The coherence condition (C2) ensures that these isomorphism are compatible with the composition of operations. \end{remark}